 Tara Cave Walk - Coonabarabran

-*** This walk is still temporarily closed as at February 2015 due to January 2013 Bushfire. ***
+*** This walk is still temporarily closed due to the January 2013 Bushfire. ***

 Please contact the Warrumbungle National Park Visitor Centre for further information.

 The Tara Cave Walk offers an opportunity to gain a valuable insight into the rich Aboriginal culture of the Warrumbungle region, and an understanding of the original inhabitants of this area, the Gamilaraay people (also known as Gamilaroi and Kamilaroi people).

 This is part of the National Parks and Wildlife Service Discovery Program.
 Bookings are essential and minimum numbers apply.